scylladb/scylladb/docs/dev/maintainer.md

  1. Check out the relevant branch (the `branch-3.2` from the example above)
  2. Apply all the necessary patches (by cherry-picking them or doing any other relevant manipulations)
- 3. Push the udpated branch.
+ 3. Push the updated branch.
  * In the `scylla` repository
  1. Check out the relevant next branch (e.g. `next-3.2` one)
  2. Use the refreshing script specifying the `seastar:<branch>` as its